All Episodes

 They're going to tell you what they want you to hear.

-Now, if they had a joint presser, and Joe gave a list of things that didn't happen or mischaracterized what did happen, you know, Vladimir Putin is not one to be shy.
+Now, if they had a joint presser and Joe gave a list of things that didn't happen or mischaracterized what did happen, you know, Vladimir Putin is not one to be shy.

 He would call out Joe Biden in a heartbeat.

-And they are deathly afraid of letting Joe, you know, Joe can barely function.
+And they are deathly afraid of letting Joe, you know, Joe can barely function and they're holding him up every step of the way and it's getting embarrassing.

-They're not gonna have it on Wednesday.
+They're not going to have it on Wednesday.

-And whatever Biden tells you Wednesday after he meets with Putin is gonna be written, it was already written probably before they left Washington.
+And whatever Biden tells you Wednesday after he meets with Putin is going to be written.

-And it's clear that uh Biden and the people around him and his staff, they are deathly afraid to have this cognitively weak, frail Joe Biden, you know, cognitively challenged president appear side by side with Vladimir because they know it's gonna send the message that the leader of the free world is weak and failing,
+And it's clear that Biden and the people around him and his staff, they are deathly afraid to have this cognitively weak, frail Joe Biden, you know, cognitively challenged president appear side by side with Vladimir because they know it's going to send the message that the leader of the free world is weak and failing, and Putin is not above embarrassing Joe Biden.

-and Putin is not above embarrassing Joe Biden, and that kind of message will invite aggression from our enemies.
+And that kind of message will invite aggression from our enemies.

 We're already seeing it unfold.